A Comprehensive Guide to HIPAA Compliance

 - Introducing a risk management policy

-- Training employees to be secure
+- Compliance training for employees to be secure

 - Developing and testing a contingency plan